 Now answer the following questions, while describing all signals, register changes, and other effects in detail:

-- What happens when the instruction goes through the first pipeline stage, the IF stage? - What happens in the second (ID) stage?
+- What happens when an instruction goes through the first pipeline stage, that is the IF stage?

+- What happens in the second (ID) stage?

+- What happens in the third (EX) stage?

+- What happens in the fourth (MEM) stage?